-- Foster a strong sense of community by providing a dynamic aquatic center that offers diverse programs and activities, encouraging residents of all ages to participate, interact, and build lasting relationships. - Prioritize the safety and development of young swimmers by offering comprehensive and structured swim lessons that cater to children's diverse abilities, ensuring they develop essential water skills. - Continue to nurture the growth of aspiring swimmers through the Fircrest Amateur Swim Team (FAST), providing a positive and enjoyable environment for developing swim skills and fostering a love for competitive swimming. - Create a family-friendly atmosphere by offering dedicated Family Swim sessions, enabling parents and guardians to bond with their children in a safe and enjoyable aquatic environment.
+- Operate the Edwards Family Aquatic Center, which includes a 25-yard pool with six lap lanes, one diving board, one vortex whirlpool, a zero-entry tot pool, locker rooms, and a rentable party room. - Prioritize the safety and development of young swimmers by offering comprehensive and structured swim lessons that cater to children's diverse abilities, ensuring they develop essential water skills. - Facilitate the Fircrest Amateur Swim Team (FAST) to provide a positive and enjoyable environment for developing swim skills and fostering a love for competitive swimming. - Create a welcoming environment for swimmers of all ages by offering Family Swim sessions, Open Swim sessions, Adult Lap Swim, and Water Walking sessions.

-- In 2023, we successfully accomplished our goal of enhancing the entry experience for Fircrest Residents.
-Through careful planning, we introduced the Resident Season Pass Cardholder Express Entry, offering seamless access and convenience throughout every swim session. - Our early morning Adult Lap Swim and Water Walking sessions gained popularity, encouraging community members to embrace aquatic fitness routines for improved health and well-being. - Expanded open swim offerings by introducing a new session on weekends from 11 am to 2 pm, providing the community with an extra opportunity to enjoy the Edwards Family Aquatic Center.
+- Successfully accomplished our goal of enhancing the entry experience for Fircrest Residents.
+Through careful planning, we introduced the Resident Season Pass Cardholder Express Entry, offering seamless access and convenience throughout every swim session. - Our early morning Adult Lap Swim and Water Walking sessions gained popularity, encouraging community members to embrace aquatic fitness routines for improved health and well-being. - Expanded open swim offerings by introducing a new session on weekends from 11 AM to 2 PM, providing the community with an extra opportunity to enjoy the Edwards Family Aquatic Center.